vpx-ecnu/FIND-website/README.md

 # ClothPPO

-This is the repository that contains source code for the [ClothPPO website](https://elcarimqaq.github.io/clothppo.github.io/).
+This is the repository that contains source code for the [FIND website](https://elcarimqaq.github.io/clothppo.github.io/).

 <!-- If you find ClothPPO useful for your work please cite:
 ```